Rolf Hermichen: Career

 He was born in Wernigerode in the district of Harz.

 On 15 July 1942, Hermichen was appointed Staffelkapitän (squadron leader) of 3.
 Staffel of JG 26.
 He succeeded Oberleutnant Johannes Schmidt who was transferred.
 On 13 June 1943, the Gruppenkommandeur (group commander) of III.
 Gruppe, Hauptmann Kurt Ruppert was killed in action.
 Command of the Gruppe was temporarily given to Hermichen.
 On 29 June, Geschwaderkommodore Josef Priller appointed Major Klaus Mietusch as the new commander of III.
 Gruppe.
 Mietusch assumed command on 5 July and Hermichen returned to 3.
 Staffel.

 On 16 October 1943, Herminchen was appointed Gruppenkommandeur of I. Gruppe of Jagdgeschwader 11 (JG 11—11th Fighter Wing).
 He succeeded Hauptmann Erich Woitke who temporarily led the Gruppe after Hauptmann Erwin Clausen was killed in action on 4 October.
 On 2 April 1944, Hermichen was presented the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) by Generaloberst Hans-Jürgen Stumpff at the airfield in Rotenburg an der Wümme.
 The Knight's Cross had been awarded on 26 March.

 On 12 May, the Eighth Army Air Force targeted the German fuel industry.
 In total 886 four-engined bombers, escorted by 980 fighter aircraft, headed for the five main synthetic fuel factories in middle Germany in area of Leuna, Merseburg, Böhlen and Zeitz, and the Protectorate of Bohemia and Moravia and Brüx.
 That day, Hermichen was shot down in aerial combat near Limburg an der Lahn.
 In consequence, he was transferred to the staff of the 2.
 Jagd-Division (2nd Fighter Division) based in Stade.
 Hermichen was replaced by Oberleutnant Hans-Heinrich Koenig as commander of I. Gruppe.

 Summary of career

 Aerial victory claims

-According to Obermaier, Hermichen is credited with 64 aerial victories claimed in 629 combat missions, 11 of them while flying the Messerschmitt Bf 110.
+According to US historian David T. Zabecki, Hermichen was credited with 64 aerial victories.
+Obermaier also lists him with 64 aerial victories claimed in 629 combat missions, 11 of them while flying the Messerschmitt Bf 110.
 He shot down 53 enemy aircraft in Defense of the Reich, including 26 four-engine strategic bombers.
 Forsyth also lists him with 26 heavy bombers shot down.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 49 aerial victory claims, plus eight further unconfirmed claims.
 This figure includes 11 aerial victories on the Eastern Front and 38 over the Western Allies, including 17 four-engine bombers.